As a small business owner, the chances are high that you’ve already implemented some form of cloud communication at your company.

 Increased Agent Productivity

-First, IVR used in virtual telephony increases first call resolution rates (FCR) by up to 30%.
+First, IVR used in virtual telephony increases first call resolution rates (FCR).

 If customer service inquiries are resolved during the first interaction, the need for time-consuming (not to mention expensive) follow-up calls is eliminated.
 By providing not only essential information to callers, but also giving them the tools to solve their problems quickly, IVR has a positive impact on FCR rates.
 This means agents can spend more time selling and resolving more complex customer issues than on follow-up calls that all deal with similar issues.

 Additionally, the advanced call routing and agent segmentation capabilities of IVR mean that agents will only be connected to customers that they have the required training and product/service knowledge to help.
 Agents won’t lose time talking to customers that they, realistically, won’t even be able to help.

 Instead, customers can schedule a callback time if the desired agent is unavailable, or follow voice prompts to ensure they connect with a knowledgeable and available agent.

 Finally, IVR helps to evenly distribute the workload among agents, optimizing your agents through ring groups that can be accessed based on the customer’s call menu responses.

 Ring groups are a group of agents that all have the same training/work in the same department.
 Admins can have all agents in a ring group rung simultaneously, opt for round-robin call distribution, or use most-idle call routing.